F43nd1r/zachtronics-leaderboard-bot/src/test/resources/reddit/tis100/wiki/index.md

 # Submitting and accessing solutions
 The 📄 icons are links to the solution files, which can be opened in-game.

-To add your solution to the bot, join the discord server at https://discord.gg/98QNzdJ and invoke the Leaderboard bot via `/tis submit solution:<export link> puzzle:<puzzle name> score:<ccc/nn/ii[/ac]> author:<your name>`.
+To add your solution to the bot, join the discord server at https://discord.gg/98QNzdJ and invoke the Leaderboard bot via `/tis submit solution:<export link> puzzle:<puzzle name> author:<your name>`.
 Use `m1` for the solution link to refer to the preceding message if that's how you uploaded the export.
-You can use the optional image parameter to give a screenshot of your solution, showing the code.
+You can use the optional `image` parameter to give a screenshot of your solution, showing the code.
+The solutions are evaluated by the [TIS simulator](https://github.com/killerbee13/TIS-100-CXX) and scored automatically.

 If you want to import a previously stored solution into your own game, you can find it by following the relevant link in this table (if it is a record solution); or by going to the Discord Server and invoking the Leaderboard Bot via `/tis frontier puzzle:<puzzle name>`; or by going to the leaderboard git repository and navigating to the campaign, level and solution you want.
 The files can be copied directly into the game's save folder and opened in-game.